Wondering where to stay and how to get around once you get to Portland? We have a bunch of great resources for you.

 During the main days of the conference (Monday and Tuesday), ample food and refreshments are provided.
 For non-conference days and dinners, connect with new friends and explore Portland’s vibrant scene.
 For those attendees with specific dietary needs, Portland is very inclusive and accommodating.
-Here are some resources that will help you find something good to eat:

 Where to stay¶